garden-io/garden/docs/reference/module-types/jib-container.md

     # The number of instances of the service to deploy.
 Defaults to 3 for environments configured with `production:
     # true`, otherwise 1.
     # Note: This setting may be overridden or ignored in some cases.
 For example, when running with `daemon: true`,
-    # with hot-reloading enabled, or if the provider doesn't support multiple replicas.
+    # with dev-mode enabled, or if the provider doesn't support multiple replicas.
     replicas:

     # List of volumes that should be mounted when deploying the service.